WICG/attribution-reporting-api/private_histograms_mpc.md

 ```

-Consider an AggID count R and R’ that are one-sided-dp-neighbors. wlog there is only one such neighbor to consider, where R has count = n + 1 and R’ has count = n.
+Consider an AggID count R and R’ that are one-sided-DP neighbors.
+Without loss of generality there is only one such neighbor to consider, where R has count = n + 1 and R’ has count = n.
 That is, R’ is a one-sided DP neighbor of R because it consists of replacing a sensitive record with its absence.

 For every x >= 0: